alexzorila/artifact-cruncher/README.md

 * CyLR: https://github.com/orlikoski/CyLR?tab=readme-ov-file#examples

 ## Manage WSL2 Cheat Sheet
-Using Windows `Terminal` run one or more of the following `commands` as needed.
+Using Windows `Terminal` run one or more of the following `commands` to manage an Ubunt guest install.
 | Operation | Command |
 | ----------|---------|
 List available distros for install | `wsl -l -o`